Free and Fair Election Network: Gilgit-Baltistan Legislative Assembly (GBLA) Elections 2009

 FAFEN observed Gilgit-Baltistan Legislative Assembly (GBLA) on November 12, 2009, that was characterized by weak electoral administration, procedural irregularities, erroneous voter lists, and heavy government interference.
 The competitive election campaign, however, offered fairly equal opportunities to all political and independent contestants.
-FAFEN deployed 22 trained constituency coordinators and 150 Election-Day observers to observe the Gilgit-Baltistan polls.
-Trained FAFEN observers visited more than 600 of 1,022 polling stations (59%) to observe the voting and counting processes on the Election-Day.
+FAFEN deployed 22 trained constituency coordinators and 150 election day observers to observe the Gilgit-Baltistan polls.
+Trained FAFEN observers visited more than 600 of 1,022 polling stations (59%) to observe the voting and counting processes on election day.

 General Elections 2013

 FAFEN observed General Elections 2013 with more than 40,000 citizen observers and issued three short statements on the Election-Day, May 11, and a preliminary statement and report the day after the elections.
 FAFEN's final analysis was based on the aggregation of comprehensive checklists filled by hand on Election-Day in a statistically-valid random sample of 9,160 polling stations by more than 25,000 static observers and about 15,000 additional mobile observers each visiting two to four polling stations.

 FAFEN's final analysis also depended on the extent to which the Election Commission of Pakistan transparently released official forms from all 69,801 polling stations and all 272 National Assembly (NA) constituencies across Pakistan, as urged by both FAFEN and the European Union Election Observation Mission (EUEOM) in public statements.